vtfrc/vtfrc/content/posts/healti-laravel.md

 Some modules from the Laravel ecosystems I love and I'm working a lot with: Blade for templating, Eloquent as the ORM, the authentication system, Forge with a provider (I use Hetzner but I also recommend Vultr) for deployment and server management, Breeze as a starter.

 I already rebuilt the current core feature of the app: the OCR-powered automatic health data manager.
-I have to add complementary features but I don't have doubts about how smooth the experience will be with Laravel.
+I have to add complementary features but I have no doubts about how smooth the experience will be with Laravel.

 More on this soon.